Schuylkill County Type 5 Incident Management Team

-Following the experience of many County fires and other disasters (Flooding) in the past years, one of the emerging priorities within the Schuylkill County EMA and Schuylkill County Fire Chiefs association has been developing an Incident Management Team
+Following the experience of many Schuylkill County fires and other Incidents (Flooding) in the past years, one of the emerging priorities within the Schuylkill County Fire Chief’s Association and Schuylkill County EMA has been developing a Type 5 Incident Management Team.

 Local and Regional Incident Management Team (Type 4 and 5)

-A Local or Regional IMT (Type 4 or 5) is a single and/or multi-agency team for expanded incidents typically formed and managed at the city or county level or by a pre-determined regional entity.
-It is a designated team of 7-10 trained personnel that responds to incidents that are typically contained within one operational period or usually within a few hours after resources initially arrive on scene.
-The Local IMT may be dispatched to manage or help manage incidents requiring a significant number of local and mutual aid resources.
-Incidents that a Local IMT may be utilized at include major structure fires, multi-vehicle crashes with multiple patients, armed robbery operations, or a hazmat spill.
-The Local IMT may also be used at public events.
+A Local or Regional IMT (Type 5) is a single and/or multi-agency team for expanded incidents typically formed and managed at the city or county level or by a pre-determined regional entity.
+Schuylkill County IMT Type 5 team is a designated team of trained and experienced personnel that responds to incidents that are typically contained within one operational period (6 Hrs. to 12 Hrs) or usually within a few hours after resources initially arrive on scene.
+The Local IMT may be dispatched to help assist incidents requiring a significant number of local and mutual aid resources.
+Incidents that a Local IMT may be utilized at major structure fires, multi-vehicle crashes with multiple patients, armed robbery operations, School Emergencies, Parade events, Public Events, Hazmat Incident and Natural Disaster events.
 Local IMTs may initially manage larger, more complex incidents prior to arrival of an All-Hazard IMT or a Type 1 or 2 IMT.

 What is the Schuylkill County Incident Management Team (IMT)?

-Minimum requirements for Schuylkill County IMT Application include Four years experience in a Command position, completion of Incident Safety Officer (ISO), Incident Command System (NIMS ICS for the Fire Service), NIMS 300, and ICS for Emergency Operation Center course.
+Minimum requirements for application include experience in a Command position for 6 Years.
+Suggested completion of the following courses: Incident Safety Officer (ISO), Incident Command System (NIMS ICS for the Fire Service), and NIMS 700, 800, 100, 200.

-Questions about the application should be directed to any of the IMT Committee members or John Matz Schuylkill County Emergency Management Coordinator.
+Questions about the application should be directed to any of the IMT Committee members.

-3) After the Committee interview your application will be signed off and forwarded to the Schuylkill County Emergency Management Coordinator for his/her review.
-Upon his/her completion the candidate application will be signed off and the candidate notified.
+- Once the application is received, the Committee will review your application, Approve/Decline, sign off and forwarded to Jim Misstishin.
+Upon application completion the candidate’s application will be signed off and the candidate notified.